codesalot/alexa-insults/README.md

-# alexa-insults
+# Alexa Insults
-Just a tiny little project I made that chooses an insult provided by Alexa for you.
+Just a little project I made that will insult you by using one from Alexa.